ChickenKyiv/frontend/README.md

-# frontend repo for Chicken Kyiv project.
+# React Frontend repository for ChickenKyiv project.

-this is not completed document, will be updated soon
+This is not completed document, will be updated soon

 #### Intro
 CK is a short name for ChickenKyiv Project.